JEFH507/org-chart-goose-orchestrator/docs/product/notes.md

 - Compliance scope (SOC2, ISO 27001, HIPAA/PCI for specific industries)

 Next step
-- When you’re ready, we’ll move into the technical blueprint: how to leverage Goose to implement this (Agent Mesh extension, privacy guard provider wrapper, directory/router/broker services, profile format), plus an MVP plan and delivery phases.
+- When you’re ready, we’ll move into the technical blueprint: how to leverage goose to implement this (Agent Mesh extension, privacy guard provider wrapper, directory/router/broker services, profile format), plus an MVP plan and delivery phases.